polygoat/natex-py/README.md

 Returns all found strings matching _pattern_ as a list.

 **.split(pattern, flags)**
-Splits the utterance by all occurences of the found _pattern_ and returns a list of strings.
+Splits the sentence by all occurences of the found _pattern_ and returns a list of strings.

 **.sub(pattern, replacement, flags)**
 Replaces all occurences of the found _pattern_ by _replacement_ and returns the changed string.